BlueSkyDefender/AstrayFX/README.md

 Because who wants razor-sharp clouds?
 Birds don't, so why should you.

 **Depth Cues**<br />
 Depth Based Unsharp Mask intentional haloing.
 This will work with or without depth.
-On video, video games, and with still images.
+On video, video games, and with still images. *UPDATE PENDING*
 This will enhance Depth Effects that are already apart of the scene.

 **Temporal AA**<br />
-TAA is a Epic Games implementation of Temporal AA that seems the only real way of doing this in reshade with out motion vectors.
+TAA is a Epic Games implementation of Temporal AA that seems the only real way of doing this in reshade with out motion vectors. *UPDATE PENDING*

+**eMotionBLur**<br /> *WIP*
+Fake motion vectors Motion Blur. *UPDATE PENDING*

 **Trails**<br />
 This is an echoing based shader to add a trail to your image as you increase the image persistence.
 Mainly used for light painting.